plus why you need one + the reason you're having trouble crafting it

 For now, let this be your vision.
 Let this be how your business shapes your industry—which is, after all, what a vision statement is all about.

 FYI: A mission statement is what guides your day-to-day.
-It’s what builds out your to-do list and keeps you busy.
+It's what keeps you busy.

-Your vision statement is what makes every single one of your 12-hour workdays worth it, because you're working toward something big.
+Your vision statement is what makes every single 12-hour workday worth it.